joaquin-casanova/MLOps_projects/Predict_Customer_Churn_with_Clean_Code/README.md

 $ docker run -t prediction-churn pytest churn_script_logging_and_test.py
 ```

-I you want also can run the proyect in your computer without Docker
+If desired, you can run the project without Docker

-To install the packages you will need run the following command:
+To install the packages you will need to run the following command:

 ```bash
 $ pipenv shell